. . . . . . . . . . . . . . . . . . . .

 • ask Lois about Biology

-I wrote of angst, being grateful for my friends,
+I wrote of angst, of being grateful for my friends—

 and quite a bit about boys—plus the thrill of getting